11 Painless Weight Loss Tips From the Korean Diet

 Seaweed is also loaded with Vitamin A, C and E as well as healthy stuff like iodine which great for everything from the Thyroid to the Prostate gland.

 I love this one because it’s easy to make anywhere including western countries like the United States and Canada.
-Miyeokguk is also a birthday soup, so prepare it for your husband, wife or significant other when you want to impress them.
+Miyeokguk is also a birthday soup in Korea, so prepare it for your husband, wife or significant other when you want to impress them.

 There’s also